flix/flix/docs/CONTRIBUTING.md

 We are interested in correct, well-documented, and well-tested code.

-That code "works" is not sufficient.
+The argument that "the code works" is not sufficient.
 It must be maintainable.
 It must follow our style.

-We refer you to [STYLE.md](./STYLE.md) for more information on code style.
+We refer to [STYLE.md](./STYLE.md) for more information on code style.
+- As an example of high-quality code, we refer to `FastBoolUnification.scala`.

 Getting your code merged into Flix is a privilege, not a right.